Soft Language Prompts for Language Transfer: Methodology

-In addition to training task representations alone, we trained a task adapter on top of the already trained language adapter, as proposed in MAD-X~\cite{pfeiffer-etal-2020-mad}.
-The task adapter receives the output from the language adapter as input and processes it further.
-In the training process, only the task adapter is trained, while the language adapter together with LLM is kept frozen.
+Beyond training task representations alone, we also trained a task adapter on top of a pre-trained language adapter, reproducing the approach outlined in MAD-X~\cite{pfeiffer-etal-2020-mad}.
+Our method utilizes the same architecture but with distinct training hyperparameters, fitted to the tasks at hand.
+In this setup, the task adapter takes the output of the language adapter as input and further processes it.
+During training, only the task adapter is trained, while both the language adapter and LLM remain frozen.

 \paragraph{Adapters and Soft Prompts Combinations.}

 In our study, we introduce two combinations of language and task representation using adapters and soft prompts.
 The first configuration involves soft task prompts along with a language adapter.
 This combination incorporates trained language-specific knowledge using a language adapter, and a soft task prompt trained on the desired downstream task.